mburr-salesforce/lwr-recipes/packages/module-provider/README.md

 }
 ```

-_Note_: The `moduleProviders` array overwrites the default one provided by LWR, so **all** module providers needed by the application must be listed.
+_Note_: The `moduleProviders` array overwrites the default one provided by LWR, so **all** module providers needed by the application must be listed, including those owned by LWR.

 #### Module provider configuration